alexandroid000/talks/thesis/talk.md

 Roadmap
 -------

+> - Modelling simple robots
+> - Dynamics of "bouncing robot" trajectories
+> - Design for different tasks
+> - Review of contributions and implications for future work

 reverse order of title:

 - how to model simple robots and what kinds of simplicity we care about, and why